OliveMedia/media-news-package/README.md

 # Requirement
 1 AWS Configuration
-  Aws storage is used here so install aws package
+* Aws storage is used here so install aws package.
+Update composer.json file with:

   "league/flysystem-aws-s3-v3": "^1.0",